MichelleMoran431/Programming-Data-Analysis-project-2020/README.md

 Next I looked at creating my own data based on the survey results for each of my choosen variables and to investigate their likely distribution types.

 The package used was Numpy.Random : Choice  where the probabilities of each variable was used to calculate the data for the variable, to be similar to the survey results.NP.Random generates arrays of pseudo-random numbers.
+A Random Seed was use to ensure the same set of data was outputed everytime the code was ran.

 A combination of the matplotlib and seaborn packages are used to visualised the dataset , to investigate the relationships between the variables.